johnsson-lab/splitHaloTag_Hpep_design/README.md

 # splitHaloTag Hpep design

-This repository contains Rosetta scripts and input files for the design of improved split HaloTag variants as described in the publication *XYZ*.
+This repository contains Rosetta scripts and input files for the design of improved split HaloTag variants.